rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Here are the issues I have faced during the implementation of the project:
+* Determining the src co-ordinates for the perspective transform (unwarp/warp) functions.
+Initially I tried to have generic co-orginates for the four corners.
+However I decided to go with manual selection of the edges by looking at some of the images from the straight line images.
+If have more time I would like to get generalized formual to find the co-ordinates.
+* Though not a big issue, but took sometime to form the pipe line to use all of the key functions and stich them together for detecting the lanes in the video.

+Some observations on the output video generated after passing through the pipeline:
+* For straigh lanes, the marking of the lanes worked pretty well.
+* The markings went little outside whenever the vehicle has bumpy road (at bridges).
+This could be due to the abrupt change of the video of the camera capture.

+Where this pipeline likely to fail:
+* I have tried this on the challenge video and saw this failed most of the time.
+My observation is that there are many curves with relatively small radius compared to the video on which the pipeline works.

+What could be done to make it robust:
+* Increase the degree of ploynomial so that it fits well with the curves?
+*